mjaglan/mjaglan.github.io/index.md

 ## Welcome to my GitHub Pages

 For quiet a while I am exploring tools and approaches for DevOps driven software engineering.
+I am also exploring technologies for building faster and reliable large scale microservices.
 As part of my last coursework of [Spring 2017 - Advanced Science Gateway Architectures](http://courses.airavata.org/) I get to explore a variety of technologies for [Apache Airavata](https://airavata.apache.org/) software framework.

 ### List of topics discussed